 So, it is a great time for Arundel to get organised and say what it wants in the form of an LCWIP.

-We want to find residents who care about walking and cycling and want to get involved to help create a Local Cycling and Walking Infrastructure Plan (LCWIP).
+The Group is made up of councillors local residents who care about walking and cycling and have has volunteered to help create a Local Cycling and Walking Infrastructure Plan (LCWIP).

-So, we need passionate volunteers to get involved.
-The good news is there are two friendly organisations who are keen to help us.
+The good news is there are two friendly organisations who are keen to help us:

 If we work together as a community, we will be able to produce a well-considered LCWIP for Arundel.